Personalities

 Bob Cline-"WKLO weekend/swing jock for a large portion of the mid-to-late '70s" (from 1080wklo.com).
 Whereas most jocks tended to use WIEL as a stepping stone to either WKLO or WAKY, Bob did the opposite, getting into sales at WIEL in 1991 for a time.
 This was not his forte and he went back on the air.
 Later, went by J.R.
 Kennedy when WKLO became WCII.
 Currently an alcohol/drug rehab counselor for troubled kids in Louisville.

 Bob Craft-Popular air personality and program director from 1975-1984, as well as one half of the Santa & Sparky call in show (Sparky), Bob started in radio at New Albany's WREY in 1969 and was there for about a year, before leaving for WKRX (now WVEZ).
 While working at WREY, Bob also worked part-time for Louisville's #1 country station, WINN for the legendary Moon Mullins, who heard Bob on WREY and invited him to come across the river and do country on weekends, which Bob did!
 While at WKRX, he also did a part-time stint at the legendary WAVE-970.
 Also worked as PD and air personality for WSAC in the mid-80's, as well as working for Clear Channel in Louisville (WAMZ/84WHAS) from 1994-2006, both on the air and in production.
-Currently semi retired now, Bob free lances voice work for radio and TV nationwide from his in-home commercial production studio, CRAFTY-VOICEOVERS.
+Currently semi retired now, Bob free lances voice work for radio and TV nationwide from his in-home commercial production studio, CRAFTY-VOICEOVERS, from where he's done voice-over work for 14WIEL Online.

 Craft Drop (:08)